 - The purchase of a C-Pen Reader for a child with learning difficulties.

-You can apply at any time for funding, although Committee meetings are usually held in Spring and Autumn.
-Please use the British School Charity Application Form and return it along with any supporting evidence by email to email@example.com.
+There are 2 funding rounds per year with closing dates on 31 October and 30 April.
+Please use the British School Charity Application Form and return it along with any supporting evidence by email to [email protected].

 If you have any queries regarding your application please contact [email protected]

 If eligible applications exceed the available funding, we will weigh the potential impact of the funding requested on beneficiaries’ education and future opportunities.
 We may have to reject your application or offer partial funding.